-About OU’s Master of Arts in Education - School Psychology
+About OU’s Master of Arts in Education - School Counseling

 The curriculum provides in-depth, realistic strategies for working with students in a dynamic school and community environment.
 Early intervention and team consultation methods help you make a difference in the lives of students.
 The graduate program in School Counseling prepares candidates to work as competent, responsible and ethical professionals in school settings.
 The master’s degree program promotes a theory-to-application approach in understanding life span development resulting in K-12 student learning and career development.